chkwon/VariationalInequality.jl/doc/index.rst

 .. _index:

 ----------------------------------------
-JuVI: Julia for Variational Inequalities
+VariationalInequality: Julia for Variational Inequalities
 ----------------------------------------

-This package, `JuVI.jl <https://github.com/chkwon/JuVI.jl>`_, implements solution algorithms for solving finite-dimensional `variational inequality <https://en.wikipedia.org/wiki/Variational_inequality>`_ (VI) problems of the following form:
+This package, `VariationalInequality.jl <https://github.com/chkwon/VariationalInequality.jl>`_, implements solution algorithms for solving finite-dimensional `variational inequality <https://en.wikipedia.org/wiki/Variational_inequality>`_ (VI) problems of the following form:

 To find :math:`x^* \in X` such that